vaibhavnagar02/Image_Similarity_Score/README.md

 3.Sparsh/87_-312_372 File contains the list of images to be comapred with the Master Image.

 4.Clicking on the Similarityscore.py will give us our required code with the explanation given in the above compartment of WORKING.

+5.A directory of images with their similarity score is made , which u can see in the scoree folder in which under dir0 it will be visible.